MehranDHN/ReactCoreMain/README.md

 If proper attention is not given, a reasonably large react app can quickly succumb to a mess of stateful components, each with a mind of it’s own, quickly violating the react way of doing things.
 There are several key points one must keep in mind while building with React:

-Stateless components
+1-Stateless components
-Composition
+2-Composition
-Centralised state management with Redux.
+3-Centralised state management with Redux.